 To push an app with multiple processes using a manifest:

 Create a file that defines a manifest.
 Include each process with its start command.
 See the following example, which defines the app

 version: 1 - name: example-app processes: - type: web command: bundle exec rackup config.ru -p $PORT instances: 3 - type: worker command: bundle exec rake worker:start health-check-type: process instances: 2

-Push the app with your manifest by running:
+Push the app using your manifest:

-cf push -f MANIFEST.yml
+cf push -f example-manifest.yml

 For more information about defining processes with manifests, see processes in App Manifest Attribute Reference.

 To push an app with multiple processes using a Procfile:

 Note: Procfile support varies depending on the buildpack you use.
 For example, the Staticfile buildpack requires a Staticfile instead of a Procfile.
 For more information, see Staticfile Buildpack.